JaedanC/pygui/README.md

 #       cimgui
 ```

 ImGui needs to be dynamically linked at runtime.
 This process would not be trivial, but the infrastructure is there.
 This is the beauty of dynamically generated bindings.
-Another issue would be namespacing.
-It would be good to compile libraries inside a namespace.
-This could be done by placing everything inside a class.